rejdysan/festival-app-api/README.md

-Little backend Python projects using FastAPI.
+Little backend Python pet-project using FastAPI framework.

 The project is a RESTful API for music festival database including:
 - music festivals